"I've found a lump in my breast."

 Large, painful simple cysts can be treated through fine needle aspiration, which may take place during or after the evaluation.
 After fluid is drawn from the cyst, the cyst collapses, and the pain resolves.

 Fibroadenomas of certain size and if painful are recommended to be removed surgically.

 Mastitis can be treated with warm compresses and in some cases, an antibiotic medication may be prescribed.

 What can I do for myself to maintain good breast health?

 - Perform monthly breast self-examination

 - Have screening mammograms

 - Keep track of your family health history

-- Have a risk assessment performed to determine if you are at high risk
+- Have a risk assessment by a medical breast specialist performed to determine if you are at high risk for developing breast cancer

 Can't find the health information you’re looking for?